Carnap's problem for intuitionistic propositional logic: Discussion

+Using \ref{neg4}, an induction over the length of Hilbert style proofs shows that $I^\F$ is consistent with $\vdash_\neg$. \QED

+Thus, in contrast with the case of $\land$, the introduction and elimination rules for $\lor$ do \emph{not} fix its meaning in Kripke semantics.
+This is also in contrast with classical 2-valued semantics, where consistency with those rules does fix the meaning, i.e.\ the standard truth table, for $\lor$.
+Similarly for $\neg$.\footnote{The introduction rules for $\lor$ fix the first three rows, (1,1,1), (1,0,1), and (0,1,1), in the truth table for $\lor$.
+The fourth row, (0,0,0), is fixed by the fact that $p\lor p\vdash_\lor p$, which is an instance of the elimination rule for $\lor$.
+Likewise, $p,\neg p\vdash_\neg q$ and $p\vdash_\neg \neg\neg p$ together fix the standard truth table for $\neg$.
+Note that $\vdash_\lor$ is the restriction of $\vdash_\IL$, as well as of $\vdash_\CL$, to $L_\lor$.
+This of course fails for $\vdash_\neg$, which nevertheless fixes the 2-valued meaning of $\neg$. }

-\cite{holliday22} studies an even weaker logic in the $\{\neg,\land,\lor\}$-language, $\vdash_\mathsf{F}$, which has restrictions on the $\lor$E and $\neg$I rules.\footnote{He presents it with a Fitch style natural deduction system, where the added constraint becomes a requirement on the Reiteration rule. $\vdash_\mathsf{F}$ is also extended to a first-order language with the quantifiers $\forall$ and $\exists$ (but without $\to$ and $=$). } Among other things, distributivity no longer holds: $\f\land(\p\lor\theta) \not\vdash_\mathsf{F} (\f\land\p)\lor(\f\land\theta)$.\footnote{Failure of distributivity is a characteristic of quantum logic, but Holliday argues that it also accords with certain facts about natural language semantics, in particular facts about epistemic modals. } He shows how $\vdash_\mathsf{F}$ can be seen as a neutral base logic, from which intuitionistic logic, and versions of the \emph{orthologic} studied in \cite{goldblatt74}, and classical logic, can be obtained by suitable additions or changes to the rules, or by corresponding constraints in the algebraic or the relational semantics he provides for $\vdash_\mathsf{F}$.
-So already Carnap's question for $\vdash_\mathsf{F}$ makes a lot of sense.
+\textbf{2.} One can also weaken the logics $\vdash_\Phi$ by constraining the inference rules in various ways.
+A case in point is \cite{holliday22}, which studies a weaker logic in $L_{\neg\land\lor}$, called $\vdash_\mathsf{F}$, with restrictions on the $\lor$E and $\neg$I rules.
+Among other things, distributivity no longer holds.\footnote{Holliday presents $\vdash_\mathsf{F}$ with a Fitch style natural deduction system, where the added constraint becomes a requirement on the Reiteration rule. $\vdash_\mathsf{F}$ is also extended to a first-order language with the quantifiers $\forall$ and $\exists$ (but without $\to$ and $=$).
+Failure of distributivity is a characteristic of quantum logic, but Holliday argues that it also accords with certain facts about natural language semantics, in particular facts about epistemic modals. } He shows how $\vdash_\mathsf{F}$ can be seen as a neutral base logic, from which intuitionistic logic, and versions of the \emph{orthologic} studied in \cite{goldblatt74}, and classical logic, can be obtained by suitable additions or changes to the rules, or by corresponding constraints in the algebraic or the relational semantics he provides for $\vdash_\mathsf{F}$.
+Finding a non-standard interpretation consistent with $\vdash_\mathsf{F}$ --- if there is such an interpretation --- might be easier than finding one for $\vdash_{\neg\land\lor}$.